Kamran-Afzali/Kamran-Afzali.github.io/_posts/autofeature.md

 ## Feature Engineering Basics

+Feature engineering is the most important technique used in creating machine learning models.
+Feature Engineering is a basic term used to cover many operations that are performed on the variables(features)to fit them into the algorithm.
+It helps in increasing the accuracy of the model thereby enhances the results of the predictions.
+Feature Engineered machine learning models perform better on data than basic machine learning models.
+The following aspects of feature engineering are as follows:

+ Feature Scaling: It is done to get the features on the same scale( for eg. Euclidean distance).
+ Feature Transformation: It is done to normalize the data(feature) by a function.
+ Feature Construction: It is done to create new features based on original descriptors to improve the accuracy of the predictive model.
+ Feature Reduction. : It is done to improve the statistical distribution and accuracy of the predictive model.

 Feature engineering means building additional features out of existing data which is often spread across multiple related tables.
 Feature engineering requires extracting the relevant information from the data and getting it into a single table which can then be used to train a machine learning model.
 The process of constructing features is very time-consuming because each new feature usually requires several steps to build, especially when using information from more than one table.
 We can group the operations of feature creation into two categories: transformations and aggregations.
 Let’s look at a few examples to see these concepts in action.